iamyashtiwari15/Stock-Price-Predictor/README.md

 ## 🎯 Project Overview

-StockGro is a sophisticated financial analysis project that implements a **multi-model ensemble approach** for stock price forecasting and portfolio optimization on NSE (National Stock Exchange) stocks.
+It is a sophisticated financial analysis project that implements a **multi-model ensemble approach** for stock price forecasting and portfolio optimization on NSE (National Stock Exchange) stocks.
 The project combines traditional econometric models with modern machine learning techniques to create robust investment strategies.

 ### 🏆 Key Achievement
 - **Portfolio Performance**: +0.33% returns on ₹10,00,000 capital allocation